By: Mustapha Lawal

-Mustapha Lawal is a curious guy seeking to understand the ideals and ideas of the world.
+Mustapha Lawal is a curious guy who seeks to understand the ideals and ideas of the world.
 He can be found everywhere and anywhere there’s knowledge to learn.
 He tweets at @muslaw026 and can be reached via email: firstname.lastname@example.org